-College of Operational & Strategic Leadership
+College of Operational and Strategic Leadership

-Dave graduated with highest distinction from the U.S. Naval War College in June 2006, earning a MA in National Security Strategic Studies and receiving the Navy League William S. Sims Award.
-He graduated from the U.S. Naval Academy in May 1992, earning a BS in History.
-He is also a graduate of the U.S. Joint Forces Staff College’s Advanced Joint Professional Military Education program, Homeland Security Planner’s Course, and the U.S. Agency for International Development’s Joint Humanitarian Operations Course.
+Dave graduated from the U.S. Naval Academy in May 1992, earning a BS in History.
+He graduated with highest distinction from the U.S. Naval War College in June 2006, earning a MA in National Security Strategic Studies and receiving the Navy League William S. Sims Award.
+He is also a graduate of the U.S. Joint Forces Staff College’s Advanced Joint Professional Military Education program and numerous other interagency and U.S. military education programs.

 He is a fourth generation Naval Officer and in addition to his civilian faculty position, serves as a Commander in the U.S. Navy Reserve.
 While on active duty from 1992 to 2003, he served as both a Surface Warfare Officer on board USS TARAWA (LHA-1) and Naval Flight Officer in the P-3 Orion community.